-Circular plates resting on elastic foundation have wide range of application in the static and dynamic design of linear/nonlinear vibration absorbers, dynamic exciters, telephone receiver diaphragms, computer discs, printed circuit boards etc. (Leissa 1969).
+Circular plates resting on elastic foundation have a wide range of applications in the static and dynamic design of linear/nonlinear vibration absorbers, dynamic exciters, telephone receiver diaphragms, computer discs, printed circuit boards etc. (Leissa 1969).
 Due to the essential use of vibration data in the computation of stresses in such structures, reliable prediction of vibration data is of great importance.
 In view of its importance in engineering design, the problem of vibration of circular plates on elastic foundation has attracted the focus and attention of many researchers.

-Some of the recent studies have reestablished the efficiency of the classical approach in analyzing the vibrations of variety of structures.
-Circular plate problems allow for significant simplification in view of their symmetry but still many difficulties arise when the boundary conditions of the plate become complex involving linear and rotational restraints.
-A recent survey of literature shows that very few studies exist on the study of circular plates resting on elastic foundation.
-Wang and Wang (2003), who observed the switching between axisymmetric and asymmetric vibration modes, recently investigated the effect of internal elastic translational supports.
+Some of the recent studies have reinstated the classical approach efficiency in analyzing the vibrations of variety of structures.
+Circular problems allow for significant plate simplification in view of their symmetry, but still many difficulties arise when the plate boundary conditions become complex involving linear and rotational restraints.
+A recent review of literature shows that very few studies exist on the study of circular plates resting on elastic foundations.
+Wang and Wang (2003), who observed the switching between axisymmetric and asymmetric vibration modes, have recently investigated the effect of internal elastic translational supports.

 The vibration characteristics of plates resting on an elastic medium are different from those of the plates supported only on the boundary.
 Leissa (1993) discussed the vibration of a plate supported laterally by an elastic foundation.
-Leissa deduced that the effect of Winkler foundation merely increases the square of the natural frequency of the plate by a constant.
-Salari et al. (1987) speculated the same Ascione and Grimaldi (1984) conclusion. studied unilateral frictionless contact between a circular plate and a Winkler foundation using a vibrational formulation.
-Leissa (1969), who tabulated a frequency parameter for four vibration modes of simply supported circular plate with varying rotational stiffness, presented one of the earliest formulations of this problem.
+Leissa deduced that the effect of Winkler foundation merely increases the square of the plate natural frequency by a constant.
+Salari et al. (1987) speculated the same conclusion.
+Ascione and Grimaldi (1984) studied unilateral frictionless contact between a circular plate and a Winkler foundation using a variational formulation.
+Leissa (1969), who tabulated a frequency parameter for four vibration modes of a simply supported circular plate with varying rotational stiffness, presented one of the earliest formulations of this problem.
 Kang and Kim (1996) presented an extensive review of the modal properties of the elastically restrained beams and plates.

 Zheng and Zhou (1988) studied the large deflection of a circular plate resting on Winkler foundation.
-Ghosh (1997) studied the free and forced vibration of circular plates on Winkler foundation by exact analytical method.
-Chang and Wickert (2001), Kim et al. (2000) and Tseng and Wickert (1994) studied the dynamic characteristics of bolted flange connections involving circular plates displaying beating type of repeat frequencies and typical mode shapes of vibration.
+Ghosh (1997) studied the free and forced vibration of circular plates on Winkler foundation by an exact analytical method.
+(Chang and Wickert (2001); Kim et al. (2001) and Tseng and Wickert (1994) studied the dynamic characteristics of bolted flange connections involving circular plates displaying beating type of repeat frequencies and typical mode shapes of vibration.
 Bolted flange connections are practically the best examples for the elastically restrained boundary conditions of circular plates on partial or continuous Winkler type elastic foundation.

 The most general soil model used in practical applications is the Winkler (1867) model in which the elastic medium below a structure is represented by a system of identical but mutually independent elastic linear springs.
 Recent investigations have reiterated the efficiency of the classical approach (Soedel 1993) in analyzing the behavior of structures under vibrations.
-There are other papers (Weisman 1970; Dempsey et al. 1984; Celep 1988) dealing with the study of plates on a Winkler foundation.
-In general, papers dealing with vibrating plates, shells and beams are concerned with the determination of eigenvalues and mode shapes (Leissa 1969).
+There are other works (Weisman 1970; Dempsey et al. 1984; Celep et al. 1988) dealing with the study of plates on a Winkler foundation.
+In general, those dealing with vibrating plates, shells and beams are concerned with the determination of eigenvalues and mode shapes (Leissa 1969).